Thinking of Teaching in a Primary School?

 Anyone who would like to be a primary school teacher and has A levels or equivalent.

 As a trainee you will be placed in a host school for two days each week.

-For a further 1.5 days you will have directed study time at the Haybridge Alliance SCITT, based either at Haybridge High School or at Pinvin C of E First School in Pershore, Worcestershire.
+For a further 1.5 days you will have directed study time at the Haybridge Alliance SCITT, based either at Haybridge High School or at Pinvin Federation in Pershore, Worcestershire.

 The remaining 1.5 days will be for self-directed study time and enrichment activities.

 What are the benefits of this route into teaching?

 School-based training means that trainees will be placed in a school environment from the start of their training, learning from experienced teachers/mentors whilst using and applying their knowledge and understanding to classroom learning through teaching placements.

 You will take part in a variety of training which focuses on developing a reflective and critical evaluation of research, practice and policy to ensure that your pedagogical knowledge reflects current thinking.

 You will be based in a different school each year to give you a wide experience of working in a variety of schools.

 Haybridge Alliance SCITT is able to offer a bespoke approach to this undergraduate programme and the achievement of Qualified Teacher Status (QTS).
 We are currently the only training provider in the West Midlands to offer the school-based three year undergraduate course and we are already extremely experienced in supporting trainees to become outstanding teachers through our PGCE route.
 We have many host schools across the West Midlands and this enables us to find the best schools to place and support each of our trainees.